omegabenefits/omega-network-admin/README.txt

 = 1.4 =
 * update PluginUpdateChecker lib
 * add routine to force update check for plugins that are NOT network-activated, but may be active on some sites
+* new dashboard widget for network-wide tool actions

 = 1.3.5 =
 * filter sites by ChatBot Logs plugin active